-If you have a PhD in physics or a related field, you can pursue an alternative pathway to becoming a medical physicist.
+If you have a PhD in physics or other STEM field, there is a pathway available to become a clinical medical physicist.
+This pathway consists of the following steps:

 - CAMPEP-Accredited Medical Physics Certificate Program

-Medical physics residency programs provide hands-on clinical training in diagnostic/nuclear medical physics or therapeutic medical physics.
-Residency training is required in order to be board eligible and work as a Qualified Medical Physicist (QMP) in the clinic. - Board Certification
+Medical physics residency programs provide hands-on clinical training in imaging, nuclear, or therapeutic medical physics.
+Residency training is required to become board eligible and to work as a Qualified Medical Physicist (QMP) in the clinic.
+Most (but not all) residency programs participate in the Medical Physics Match, an annual event that matches residency candidates with programs in an optimal and efficient way.
+Residency training is usually 2 years in duration, though in some cases residents may elect to spend an additional year on research work if that option is offered by their program. - Board Certification

-Clinical medical physicists typically seek board certification in their clinical specialty.
-Board certification is organized by entities such as the American Board of Radiology (ABR), the American Board of Medical Physics (ABMP), the Canadian College of Physicists in Medicine (CCPM), or the American Board of Science in Nuclear Medicine (ABSNM).
-A certificate showing that you’ve graduated from a CAMPEP-accredited residency program is required to take the board exam.
+Clinical medical physicists typically seek board certification in their specialty.
+Board certification is overseen by organizations such as the American Board of Radiology (ABR), the American Board of Medical Physics (ABMP), the Canadian College of Physicists in Medicine (CCPM), or the American Board of Science in Nuclear Medicine (ABSNM).
+The ABR provides board certification for diagnostic, nuclear, and therapeutic medical physics, with the last specialty being the most common.
+Obtaining board certification requires passing three exams: the part 1 (written) exam, taken after completing a certificate program, and the part 2 (written) and part 3 (oral) exams, taken after completing residency.
+A certificate of graduation from a CAMPEP-accredited residency program is required to take the part 2 exam.

 References